 Study Abroad Program

-UM Faculty Led Study Abroad Program: Oaxaca Mexico
+UM Faculty Led Study Abroad Program

-Oaxaca, Mexico; Instituto Cultural Oaxaca
+Oaxaca, Mexico: Instituto Cultural Oaxaca

 UM Director: Professor Clary Loisel

-Instituto Cultural Oaxaca: Since 1984, the Instituto Cultural Oaxaca has developed integral programs to enable students to learn Spanish in Oaxaca in an enjoyable and interesting way.
-Located on the grounds of a beautiful 19th century estate, this Spanish language school has proudly welcomed students from all over the world.
+Instituto Cultural Oaxaca: Since 1984, the Instituto Cultural Oaxaca has developed integral programs to enable students to learn Spanish in an enjoyable and interesting way.
+Located on the grounds of a beautiful 19th-century estate, this Spanish language school proudly welcomes students from all over the world.
 The Instituto offers personal and friendly service and the opportunity to learn Spanish in the stunning, colonial city of Oaxaca – a place where historic and present-day Mexico meet.
-The Instituto is a founding member of ASESEO, the Spanish Language Schools Association of Oaxaca, an organization dedicated to ensure quality and professionalism in Spanish language learning and to promote Oaxaca and its culture as a destination to study Spanish.
-The teachers are enthusiastic and dynamic native-speakers, all who have university degrees and years of teaching experience, and teach exclusively in Spanish so language learning is done in an environment of total Spanish immersion.
-Teachers implement strategies that facilitate language acquisition and evaluation throughout the learning process providing individualized feedback and assistance.
-The school is located 10 minutes walking distance from the center of town.Website for the Instituto Cultural Oaxaca: www.icomexico.com
+The Instituto is a founding member of ASESEO, the Spanish Language Schools Association of Oaxaca, an organization dedicated to ensuring quality and professionalism in Spanish language learning and promoting Oaxaca and its culture as a destination to study Spanish.
+The teachers are dynamic native-speakers, all of whom have university degrees and years of experience.
+They communicate with students exclusively in Spanish.
+Learning takes place in an environment of total immersion in which instructors implement strategies that facilitate language acquisition and evaluation throughout the learning process by providing individualized feedback and assistance.
+The school is located 10 minutes walking distance from the center of town.

 Oaxaca is rich in history and culture.
 The urban center was known as Huaxyacac in the Nahuatl language until 1532 when the Spanish gave it the name Nueva Antequera.
 The zócalo (main square) is the heart of the city and has been so since 1529.
 On the south side of the zócalo is the former state government building, now a museum; on the north side is the Cathedral of Oaxaca that dates from 1535.
 A number of cafes surround the zócalo and sitting at a sidewalk table and watching the activities in the square is a popular pastime.

 Program Description: Participants must register for a full program of courses (15 credits).
 Their registration process will take place in Missoula and will be closely planned by the student in consultation with the Program Director to insure that all credits earned in Mexico will count towards the student’s study and graduation plans.
 Participants do NOT need to be Spanish majors or minors.